-In 1793, the Scottish explorer Alexander Mackenzie was the first European to reach the Pacific Ocean by travelling overland.
+In 1793, the Scottish explorer Alexander Mackenzie (1764–1820) was the first European to reach the Pacific Ocean by travelling overland.
 His was the first east to west crossing of North America north of Mexico.
 He found a way across the Rocky Mountains and descended the Bella Coola River in British Columbia to the ocean.

 Find the answer